 Just have an open discussion with them about ways to make their job easier/faster and in return get a cheaper rate.

-Once you verify the certification of a company and check which insurance policies they claim to have, it is time for gathering hard evidence.
+Once you verify the certification of a company and check which insurance policies they claim to have, it is time to gather hard evidence.

-Collect copies of all their insurance policies and their license so that you can remain safe if the company fails to do their work well.
+Collect copies of all their insurance policies and their license so that you can remain safe if the company fails to do its work well.

 You should know that tree removal services are not cheap by any means, which is why you should be careful about not exceeding your budget.
 Ask the tree service companies to give you an accurate and detailed estimate so you can evaluate your options.

 Make sure that you know what they include in their fees.
 Some companies try to impose add-on services.

 The workers from the tree removal company should be protected well since they will be on your property.